Welcome to today's edition of the Rush 24-7 podcast.

 I thought maybe Hillary was coming in or something with a pillow in the chair like that.

-And uh I did uh you have to be a news guy to win that Edward R. Murrow Award.
+And I did, you have to be a news guy to win that Edward R. Murrow Award.

 Give me three hours before you judge me.

-I did work for a CNN uh for seventeen years.
+I did work for CNN for 17 years.

-I don't know, and but it was uh you know, it's a thing ten years, uh the last ten years covering the Pentagon and the intelligence community and assigned to the Pentagon.
+I don't know, but it was a thing 10 years, the last 10 years, covering the Pentagon and the intelligence community and assigned to the Pentagon.

-My office was in the Pentagon, where uh I met all kinds of interesting people, a couple of whom may come up today, uh, including Monica Lewinsky's girlfriend.
+My office was in the Pentagon, where I met all kinds of interesting people, a couple of whom may come up today, including Monica Lewinsky's girlfriend.

 Her name is Monica Lewinsky.

-But I came up yesterday and uh and after meeting up with Mr. Snerdley at the uh the hotel, the Super Deluxe Hotel where I stayed last night, uh I did what you do in New York.
+But I came up yesterday, and after meeting up with Mr. Snerdley at the hotel, the Super Deluxe Hotel where I stayed last night, I did what you do in New York.

-And I went up to Central Park and uh lovely place that it is, and and uh wandering through the neighborhood, stopping in uh various places to uh to say hello to people that I've never met, and up by Columbus Circle, CNN Center, the Time Warner building up there.
+And I went up to Central Park and a lovely place that it is, and wandering through the neighborhood, stopping in various places to say hello to people that I've never met.

-Is that like three or four pages of something advertisements and you can find a thing or two online.
+Is that three or four pages of something, advertisements, and you can find a thing or two online?

 Not much.